MistyCommunity/Documentation/src/content/apis/api-reference/rest.md

 ##### PerformSystemUpdate

-Tell the robot to perform a system update if there are updates available.
+Performs a system update, if there are updates available.

 Parameters